Hydrocodone and pseudoephedrine (Oral)

 It is very important that your doctor check your progress while you are using hydrocodone and pseudoephedrine.
 This will allow your doctor to see if the medicine is working properly and to decide if you should continue to take it.
-If your symptoms do not improve or if they get worse, call your doctor.
+If your cough does not improve or if it gets worse within 5 days, call your doctor.

-Do not use hydrocodone and pseudoephedrine if you have used an MAO inhibitor (MAOI) such as Eldepryl®, Marplan®, Nardil®, or Parnate® within the past 14 days.
+Do not use hydrocodone and pseudoephedrine if you are using or have used an MAO inhibitor (MAOI) such as Eldepryl®, Marplan®, Nardil®, or Parnate® within the past 14 days.

 Using narcotics for a long time can cause severe constipation.
 To prevent this, your doctor may direct you to take laxatives, drink a lot of fluids, or increase the amount of fiber in your diet.
 Be sure to follow the directions carefully, because continuing constipation can lead to more serious problems.

-Using hydrocodone and pseudoephedrine while you are pregnant may cause neonatal withdrawal syndrome in your newborn babies.
-Tell your doctor right away if your child has the following symptoms: abnormal sleep pattern, diarrhea, fever, high-pitched cry, irritability, shakiness or tremor, vomiting, weight loss, or failure to gain weight.
+Using hydrocodone and pseudoephedrine while you are pregnant may cause serious unwanted effects, including neonatal withdrawal syndrome in your newborn baby.
+Tell your doctor right away if you think you are pregnant or if you plan to become pregnant while using hydrocodone and pseudoephedrine.